-The proposed amendments to section 15.1-21-21 of the North Dakota Century Code aim to enhance the financial literacy curriculum in schools.
-The bill mandates that each school district require students to complete one-half unit of financial literacy, ensuring that the curriculum for economics or problems of democracy includes exposure to various personal finance concepts.
-Key topics to be covered include budgeting and money management, saving and investing, credit and debt management, banking and financial services, taxation, consumer skills, insurance and risk management, college and career financial planning, retirement planning, and entrepreneurship.
+The bill amends section 15.1-21-21 of the North Dakota Century Code to enhance the financial literacy curriculum in schools.
+It mandates that each school district require students to complete one-half unit of financial literacy or ensure that their curriculum for economics or problems of democracy includes exposure to various personal finance concepts.
+The updated curriculum will cover topics such as budgeting and money management, saving and investing, credit and debt management, banking and financial services, income taxation, consumer skills, insurance and risk management, retirement planning, and entrepreneurship.

 Additionally, the bill allows the superintendent of public instruction to permit school districts to select alternative courses for teaching these financial concepts, provided they can demonstrate that the number of students exposed to the concepts meets or exceeds those under the standard requirements.
-The amendments also reflect a shift from offering financial literacy as an option to making it a requirement, thereby emphasizing the importance of financial education for students.
+The bill also clarifies that the financial literacy requirements can be taught by the regular classroom teacher of the course in which these concepts are integrated.

 Statutes affected: